ricardoianelli/Summer/README.md

 Well, if Spring is gone, all we can do is welcome Summer hoping it will also be great.

 ## 🚀 Goals 🚀
+The initial goal is to make a C# Framework that has:

 - Dependency Injection with attributes.
 (Example: [Inject])
 - Async Events in a Publish/Subscribe pattern using attributes.
 - Something close to AOP, enabling cross-cutting concerns to be defined out of your business logic.
 (Ex.: Logs, Exception Handling, Metrics, etc)